markstachowski/All-in-One-Customized-Adblock-List/README.md

 fine in any decent adblocker that supports Adblock Plus 2.0 formatted lists.

 It includes customized entries that block particularly annoying page elements.
-It is actively maintained (updates daily), has no duplicates, is sorted alphabetically and is saved in UTF-8 format.
+It is actively maintained (updates every 3 hours), has no duplicates, is sorted alphabetically and is saved in UTF-8 format.
 Have fun :D

 **(VITAL:)**